Introduction To Design Pattern Interview Questions And Answer

 Answer:

-Singleton pattern is a creational pattern that allows only one instance of a class to be created, which will be available to the whole application.
-The major advantage of the Singleton design pattern is its saves memory because the single instance is reused again and again; there is no need to create a new object at each request.
+The Singleton pattern is a creational design pattern that enables the creation of only one class instance, which can be accessed throughout the entire application.
+The significant advantage of the Singleton design pattern is that it saves memory because the single instance is reused repeatedly; there is no need to create a new object at each request.
 For example, in our application, we can use a single database connection shared by multiple objects instead of creating a database connection for every request.

 Answer: